 UK Mortgage Affordability Map

-How many years of an average local salary does it take to buy an average local house?
-Click a region to see the maths: median price, median salary, monthly payment at today's rates, and how long it would take to save the deposit.
+The map below shades each UK region by how many years of an average local salary it takes to buy an average local home.
+Set the four inputs to match your situation, then click a region to see the full breakdown: median price, median salary, monthly mortgage payment at today's rate, and how long it would take you to save the deposit.

 Years of median salary to buy a median home